 Number of juvenile yearling, or smolt, salmon.
 Smolt are counted as outmigrants, often from rotary screw trap observations (e.g., Massie and Morrow 2020).

-In addition to these three metrics, it is possible to calculate a combined metric, the number of salmon smolt produced per spawning female, after monitoring for multiple years to capture both the spawning and outmigrating events for the relevant cohort.
+In addition to these three metrics, it is possible to calculate a combined metric that normalizes for the annual escapement using monitoring data across multiple years to capture both the spawning and outmigrating events for the relevant cohort: the number of salmon smolt produced per spawning female.

 3 Methods